nkholski/shedding-snake/README.md

 ## How to build

-The script is minified in three steps (too lazy to make a build script):
+The script has been minified in three steps.
+There is no universal solution.
+For a long time uglify had better results, but I got the smallest builds by running Terser first then Uglify (described below).
+In the final release I only used Terser though since Uglify would actually increase the size if run on the terser minification.

 1. Custom node script
    Run `node shorten-stuff.js` in the src folder.